Mushroom Fried Rice

 Instructions

-- In a large frying pan over medium heat, heat half of the sesame oil then add half of the mushrooms and cook for 3-5 minutes until mushrooms are browned and crisp.
+- In a large skillet or wok over medium heat, heat half of the sesame oil then add half of the mushrooms and cook for 3-5 minutes until mushrooms are golden brown and crisp.
 Transfer to a plate and do the following with the remainder of the sesame oil and mushrooms.

 - Once all the mushrooms are cooked, add 1 tbsp olive oil to the same pan sand sauté the ginger, garlic, green onion and chilli flakes, stirring frequently until fragrant, about 1 min.